cap-js/docs/guides/deployment/shared-db.md

 Detailed information on how to configure the approuter can be found in the [Configuring App Router guide](../deployment/to-cf#add-app-router).

-- configuration - list of API endpoints with name (API EP in xs-app.json) and url:
+- configure destinations - list of API endpoints with name and url which correspond to the AP endpoing in xs-app.json and the service URL:

   ::: code-group
   ```yaml [mta.yaml]